RayChromium/thesisRepoForA-AUApplication/README.md

 # thesisRepoForA-AUApplication

-This repo contains my bachelor's thesis, as part of my application form requirement to ÅAU
+This repo contains my bachelor's thesis and course description files, as part of my application form requirement to ÅAU